 Each year group at KS2 currently go on a residential visit.
 Find out where and what they do by clicking seeing the reports below.MARWELL Year 5 & 6

-This year, after an amazing first visit last year, the year 5 and 6 children returned to spend a week at Marwell Activity Centre at the beginning of October.
+This year, after an amazing first visit last year, the year 5 and 6 children returned to spend a week at Marwell Activity Centre.
 This is an opportunity to ‘step-up’ to the next level, with more challenging activities.
 The children had the chance to use all of their Amazing 8 skills when living alongside their peers and their Teachers, for five days and four nights.

 The most popular activities proved to be Quad Biking, the Aerial Adventure Course, the 3G Giant Swing, Rifle Shooting, Zip Wire and the Trapeze.
 Children encouraged each other to push themselves further, and the sense of achievement was evident every day.

 Children and adults enjoyed home-cooked meals in the evening, and then exciting evening activities.
 The children battled it out in a ‘Fun House’ style quiz, with the children dashing around a padded maze of obstacles to find coloured stars.

 We also had good weather for most of our trip, yet did experience the most amazing storm on Thursday, which drove us indoors, away from the forest.
 But it did not dampen our spirits and the instructors organised some exciting games for us instead.

 By the end of week, children and staff returned to school feeling thoroughly fulfilled, and already looking forward to next year!UFTON COURT Year 3 & 4

 - Summer Term